qingkaishi/canary/README.md

 ```

 * -pecan-transformer
 A transformer for Pecan.
-Please read ``Persuasive prediction of concurrency
+Please read "Persuasive prediction of concurrency
-access anomalies"
+access anomalies".
+You can use the following commands directly to use the

-You can use the following commands directly to use the function.
+function.

 ```bash
 ./pecan.sh -h